 Included in the Light Oil Market Access Program is the Sandpiper Project, which will expand and extend the North Dakota feeder system by 225,000 Bpd to a total of 580,000 Bpd.
 The proposed expansion will involve construction of an approximate 600-mile pipeline from Beaver Lodge Station near Tioga, North Dakota to the Superior, Wisconsin mainline system terminal.
-The new line will twin the existing 210,000 Bpd North Dakota system mainline, which now terminates at Clearbrook Terminal in Minnesota, adding 250,000 Bpd of capacity on the twin line between Tioga and Berthold, North Dakota and 225,000 Bpd of capacity on the twin line between Berthold and Clearbrook both with a new 24-inch diameter pipeline, in addition to adding 375,000 Bpd between Clearbrook and Superior with a 30-inch diameter pipeline.
+The new line will twin the existing 210,000 Bpd North Dakota system mainline, which now terminates at Clearbrook Terminal in Minnesota, adding 250,000 Bpd of capacity on the twin line between Tioga and Berthold, North Dakota and 225,000 Bpd of capacity on the twin line between Berthold and Clearbrook both with new 24-inch diameter pipelines, in addition to adding 375,000 Bpd between Clearbrook and Superior with a 30-inch diameter pipeline.

 We are in the process of obtaining the appropriate permits for the construction of the Sandpiper Project in Minnesota.
 The project requires both a Certificate and Route Permit from the MNPUC.
 Sandpiper and US L3R Program are being processed independently by the MNPUC; however, because the two projects follow the same route in eastern Minnesota, the MNPUC has required that the agencies prepare the environmental assessment jointly for the two projects before publishing a separate EIS for each project.
 On August 3, 2015, the MNPUC issued an order granting a Certificate and a separate order restarting the Route Permit proceedings.
 On September 14, 2015, the Minnesota Court of Appeals reversed the MNPUC's Certificate order stating that an EIS must be prepared prior to reaching a final decision in cases where proceedings have been separated and handled sequentially.
-On January 11, 2016, the MNPUC issued a written order, or the Sandpiper Order, rejoining the Certificate and Route Permit process, requiring the Department of Commerce to commence preparation of an EIS, ordering the OAH to recommence processing the Certificate and Route Permit applications but to take judicial notice of the record already developed for the Certificate, and requiring that a final EIS be issued before the Certificate and Route Permit processes commence.
+On January 11, 2016, the MNPUC issued a written order, or the Sandpiper Order, rejoining the Certificate and Route Permit process, requiring the DOC to commence preparation of an EIS, ordering the OAH to recommence processing the Certificate and Route Permit applications but to take judicial notice of the record already developed for the Certificate, and requiring that a final EIS be issued before the Certificate and Route Permit processes commence.
 As discussed above, on February 1, 2016, we filed a Petition for Reconsideration for the requirement to provide an EIS ahead of the commencement of the Certificate and Route Permit noted in the Sandpiper Order.
 At a hearing held on March 24, 2016 the MNPUC denied the Petition for Reconsideration.

 With the issuance of the EAW on April 11, 2016 the MNPUC has commenced the EIS process.
-Consultation regarding the EAW, which defines the scope of the EIS, commenced with a series of public meetings in communities in Minnesota on April 16, 2016, which will conclude on May 13, 2016.
-Subject to regulatory and other approvals, Sandpiper is expected to be completed in early 2019.
-We continue to review the impact of the Sandpiper Order on the project's schedule and cost estimates.
+Consultation regarding the EAW, which defines the scope of the EIS, commenced with a series of public meetings in communities in Minnesota on April 25, 2016, which concluded on May 13, 2016.
+The DOC is addressing the comments received on the draft EIS scope and last reported that it would issue its scoping recommendations to the MNPUC in July 2016.
+Since then, no scoping recommendation has been issued.
+We now expect it to be issued in August 2016.